JohnLCaron/rlauxe/README.md

 * CLCA and Polling audits go to hand count when phantomPct exceeds the margin, as they should.
 * Investigate why OneAudits are less affected.

-# Sampling
+TODO show the effect of phantoms in more detail.

+# Estimating Sample Batch sizes

 Sampling refers to choosing which ballots to hand review to create Manual Voting Records (MVRs) for.
 Once the MVRs are created, the actual audit takes place.

-There are two phases to sampling: estimating sample sizes for each contest, and then randomly choosing ballots that contain at least that many contests.
+There are two phases to sampling: estimating the sample batch sizes for each contest, and then randomly choosing ballots that contain at least that many contests.

-## Estimating Sample sizes
+## Estimation

 For each contest we simulate the audit with manufactured data that has the same margin as the reported outcome.
 By running simulations, we can use estimated error rates to add errors to the manufactured data.

-For each contest assertion we estimate the required sample size that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
+For each contest assertion we estimate the samplesNeeded that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
 The contest estimated sample size is then the maximum of the contests' assertion estimates.

+If the estimated samplesNeeded exceeds some maximum fraction of the total ballots for that contest (_auditConfig.samplePctCutoff_), that contest is marked for a hand count, and is removed from the audit.

 Audits are done in rounds.
 If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.